adibullu123/Tic_Tac_Toe-CPP/README.md

 2->The WinCheck function checks and produces the result of the game.

-3->The choice function gives the user the ability to choose a his/her preferred marker.
+3->The choice function gives the user the ability to choose  his/her preferred marker.

 4->The game function controls the flow of the game (takes input and calls different functions to operate on the multidimensional array)